 Did you know that 50 percent of patients in developed countries who suffer from chronic diseases have a poor rate of medication compliance?
 According to the World Health Organization, it’s this poor adherence that’s making it futile to fight conditions like depression, diabetes, or HIV/AIDS, among other diseases.

 Medication compliance, or adherence, refers to the degree or extent that a patient follows their primary care provider’s recommendations about day-to-day medication treatment with respect to the timing, dosage, and frequency.
 Medication compliance does not just affect patient outcomes.
 It also increases the general cost of healthcare and the utilization of services.
-A way to mitigate this problem, however, is for physicians to have an in-office medication dispensing system developed by First Coast Health Solutions (FCHS).
+A way to mitigate this problem, however, is for physicians to have an medication dispensing software developed by First Coast Health Solutions (FCHS).

 Improving compliance through FCHS medication dispensing software